Gold Coast Suns: Stadium

 Gold Coast began playing at Carrara Stadium in their foundation year of 2009.
 Although the ground had existed since 1987, the Gold Coast Football Club's establishment in late 2008 prompted the club to use the stadium as their home ground during the 2009 TAC Cup.
 The ground opened in 1987 and was used by the Brisbane Bears for the first six years of existence and was later used by the North Melbourne Kangaroos and several professional Rugby league teams.

 The insufficient and outdated facilities at Carrara Stadium led to the Australian Football League investigating several stadium options for the Gold Coast's inaugural AFL season in 2011.
 A new $172 million stadium in Helensvale was a strongly considered option.
 The AFL eventually brokered a deal with the Gold Coast City Council and the Queensland Government to redevelop Carrara Stadium.
 The $144.2 million upgrade would increase the stadium capacity to 25,000.

 Construction for the redevelopment of Carrara Stadium began in December 2009 and the Gold Coast was required to find a new home ground for the 2010 VFL season.
 The team shared their games among local grounds Fankhauser Reserve, H & A Oval and Cooke-Murphy Oval.
 The redevelopment ran into the 2011 AFL season and the Gold Coast were again required to find a temporary home ground.
 The Suns elected to use the Gabba for their first three home games of the 2011 season.

 The redeveloped Carrara Stadium (commercially known as Metricon Stadium) was officially opened on 22 May 2011 by Queensland Premier Anna Bligh.
 Six days later, the Gold Coast Suns hosted their first home match at the redeveloped Carrara Stadium against the Geelong Cats.
 Two months later, the Suns attracted the largest crowd ever at the Carrara Stadium in a game against Collingwood that attracted an attendance of 23,302, a record was broken in round 16 of 2014 when 24,032 also attended against Collingwood.

 The seating capacity was temporarily upgraded to 40,000 as part of the Gold Coast's successful bid to host the 2018 Commonwealth Games.

-Whilst the Suns have played most of their home games at Metricon Stadium, there have been several times when the club has played home games away from Carrara.
+While the Suns have played most of their home games at Metricon Stadium, there have been several times when the club has played home games away from Carrara.
 In 2011, the club had to find a temporary home ground as the redevelopment ran into the 2011 AFL season.
 The Suns elected to use the Gabba for their first three home games of the 2011 season.
 The Gabba was again used in 2018 AFL season as Carrara was being prepared for the 2018 Commonwealth Games.
 In that season, they also played a home game in Cairns at Cazaly's Stadium, Perth at Optus Stadium and played the second of their home games in Shanghai at Jiangwan Stadium.
 This was following the club hosting the first-ever AFL game outside Australia or New Zealand in 2017 in Shanghai.